smatoto/apps-script-samples/forms--dynamic-update/README.md

 1. Under **Events**, select **onEdit()**.
 1. Optionally, click **Notifications** to configure how and when you are contacted by email if your triggered function fails.
 1. Click **Save**.

-## Examples and use cases covered in this example

-- **Using Project Properties** Example of how to use Project Properties (Specifically Script Properties) to save data needed for script execution.
-  Script Properties are useful in situations where values are needed for script execution, but shouldn't be put into source files.
-In this case, we put the Spreadsheet and Form data into the Script Properties.